freshlysqueezedgames/hermes/README.md

 It should also be encapsulated enough that using with any DOM Rendering Framework should be intuitive and easy.

-It has one dependency : the [path-to-regexp](https://github.com/pillarjs/path-to-regexp) module, which has a handy syntax for writing generalised path syntax, you can play around with [testing different paths here](https://forbeslindesay.github.io/express-route-tester/)
+It has one dependency : the [path-to-regexp](https://github.com/pillarjs/path-to-regexp) module, which has a handy syntax for writing generalised path syntax, you can play around with [testing different paths here](https://forbeslindesay.github.io/express-route-tester/).

-Hermes is currently built to handle GraphQL communication, but I will be abstracting this in future work.

 ** Currently In Development, Not Fully Featured as of Yet **